Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 Data Processing Agreement

-THIS DPA APPLIES BETWEEN THE PARTIES WHERE A REPRESENTATIVE OF COUNTERPARTY CLICKS A BOX INDICATING ACCEPTANCE, TRANSFERS PERSONAL DATA TO MERGE FOR PROCESSING BY MEANS OF THE SERVICE, OR OTHERWISE AFFIRMATIVELY INDICATES ACCEPTANCE OF THIS DPA.
-BY DOING SO, YOU: (A) AGREE TO THIS DPA ON BEHALF OF THE ORGANIZATION, COMPANY, OR OTHER LEGAL ENTITY FOR WHICH YOU ACT (“COUNTERPARTY”); AND (B) REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND COUNTERPARTY AND ITS AFFILIATES TO THIS DPA.
+THIS DPA APPLIES BETWEEN THE PARTIES WHERE A REPRESENTATIVE OF CUSTOMER CLICKS A BOX INDICATING ACCEPTANCE, TRANSFERS PERSONAL DATA TO MERGE FOR PROCESSING BY MEANS OF THE SERVICE, OR OTHERWISE AFFIRMATIVELY INDICATES ACCEPTANCE OF THIS DPA.
+BY DOING SO, YOU: (A) AGREE TO THIS DPA ON BEHALF OF THE ORGANIZATION, COMPANY, OR OTHER LEGAL ENTITY FOR WHICH YOU ACT (“CUSTOMER”); AND (B) REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND CUSTOMER AND ITS AFFILIATES TO THIS DPA.
 IF YOU DO NOT HAVE SUCH AUTHORITY, OR IF YOU DO NOT AGREE WITH THIS DPA, YOU MAY NOT DIRECTLY OR INDIRECTLY TRANSFER PERSONAL DATA TO MERGE.
-MERGE RESERVES THE RIGHT TO MODIFY OR UPDATE THE TERMS OF THIS DPA IN ITS DISCRETION, THE EFFECTIVE DATE OF WHICH WILL BE THE EARLIER OF (I) 30 DAYS FROM THE DATE OF SUCH UPDATE OR MODIFICATION AND (II) COUNTERPARTY’S CONTINUED TRANSFER OF PERSONAL DATA.
+MERGE RESERVES THE RIGHT TO MODIFY OR UPDATE THE TERMS OF THIS DPA IN ITS DISCRETION, THE EFFECTIVE DATE OF WHICH WILL BE THE EARLIER OF (I) 30 DAYS FROM THE DATE OF SUCH UPDATE OR MODIFICATION AND (II) CUSTOMER’S CONTINUED TRANSFER OF PERSONAL DATA.

 If Customer and Merge have executed a written data processing agreement governing the processing of personal data by means of the Service, then the terms of such signed data processing agreement between the parties will supersede this DPA.